OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 In the iOS world, jailbreaking means among others disabling Apple's code signing mechanisms so that apps not signed by Apple can be run.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.

+Some of the benefits of jailbreaking an iOS Device includes the following:

+* Removing the security (and other) limitations on the OS imposed by Apple
+* Providing root access to the operating system
+* Allowing important testing software tools to be installed
+* Providing access to the Objective-C Runtime

-Colloquially, the word "jailbreak" if often used to refer to the  tools that automate the complete jailbreaking progress, from executing the exploit(s) to disabling system protections and installing the Cydia app store.
+Colloquially, the word "jailbreak" if often used to refer to all-in-one tools that automate the complete jailbreaking progress, from executing the exploit(s) to disabling system protections and installing the Cydia app store.

+Developing a jailbreak for any given version of iOS is not an easy endeavor.
+As a security tester, you'll most likely want to use publicly available jailbreak tools (don't worry, we're all script kiddies in some areas).
+Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
+For example, Pangu9 for iOS 9.x exploited at least five vulnerabilities, including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037) <sup>[4]</sup>.

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
 In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.